 So, I know what you’re thinking, and Gunhouse was in fact released all the way back in 2014.
 Originally.
 On the PlayStation Vita.
 But since then, as the developer puts it on the game’s press page, a LOT has happened/been added/changed/fixed/etc. It’s also (finally) available on pretty much every platform that can be considered ‘current’; yes, even… the Windows Store.
 Seeing how the game looks like an absolute blast, this is an undeniably good thing.
-I mean, where else are you going to find such a colorful mashup of puzzle and tower defense?
+I mean, where else are you going to find such a colourful mashup of puzzle and tower defence?
 With guns.
 So many guns.
 Because combos don’t kill people, they… uh, just… make guns appear.
 Which are used to kill enemies?
 Hey, video game logic.
 Just go with it.

 Load your guns!
 Rain death from above!
 Protect your valuable orphans!
 Defeat giant, improbable bosses!

 Need some icing on that already delicious genre mashup cake?
 Well, how about some funky tunes – courtesy of Disasterpeace – as you plough through Gunhouse‘s infinite levels, a silly plot, and a hardcore mode for the truly dedicated (or mad)?
 There you go.
 Now go combo them guns, some of which are truly… unique.
 For lack of a better term.
 But hey, anything to save your